gryphonshafer/pnwquizzing/docs/policies_and_governance/meeting_minutes.md

-# General Assembly and Board of Directors Meeting Minutes
+# General Assembly and Asset and Governance Board Meeting Minutes

 The following are minutes taken of General Assembly meetings and Board of Directors meetings.